tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/html-css/ccss-notes.md

 `flex-direction`: `row (default) row-reverse column column-reverse`

+---

 Properties on the **Children (flex items)**:

 `flex: 0 1 auto` is default.
 It is shorthand for grow, shrink, and basis.
-So by default, item will not grow but will shrink.
+So by default, item will **NOT** grow but will only shrink.
-The default `flex-basis: auto` means items' size are not equal but are based on their **content size**.
-If you set it with a single number value, like `flex: 5;`, that changes the flex-basis to 0 or 0% `flex: 5 1 0`.
-Flex items now have no original basis and the free space available are now equally distributed among them.
-Flex items will now have equal size (equal columns) and grow or shrink to fit the flex container.
+The default `flex-basis: auto` means items' size are NOT equal but are based on their **content size**.
+If you set `flex:` with a single number value, like `flex: 5;`, that changes the flex-basis to `0 or 0%` (`flex: 5 1 0`).
+Flex items now have no original basis and the free space available are now equally distributed among them so they now have equal size (equal columns) and will grow or shrink to fit the flex container.

 Setting `flex-basis: 300px` also makes flex item equal size and is `300px` width.
 `flex-basis: 100%` also creates equal columns because all flex item start with 100% of parent with but then they shrink equally with `flex-shrink: 1` (default) => equal columns

-- `flex-grow: 0` is not grow. `1, 2, 3` is grow proportionally. `flex-shrink` is also proportionaly.
+Setting `flex-grow: 0` means to not grow.
+Set it to `1, 2, 3` means growing proportionally. `flex-shrink` is also proportionaly.

 `align-self` accepts the same values as `align-items`.

-Grid & flex items both have the `order` property which controls the order in which items appear in the flex/grid container.
+Grid & flex items **both** have the `order` property which controls the order in which items appear in the flex/grid container.
 It default value is `0`.
 By default, items are laid out in the source order.
 Kiểu như là `-1 0 0 0 1 2 5`, bigger order stand behind.
 Example: `order: 1;`
-The other property in common is `gap` (used in the container).
+The other property in common (both grid & flexbox) is `gap` (used in the container).

 You can center elements both horizontally & vertically with flexbox.
 It also works for multiple children.